 Startups that allow the early exercise of stock options help minimize their employees’ tax liabilities and increase the return on common stockholder equity.
-At Capbase, we believe there is no downside to a new company in permitting the early exercise of stock options as part of their equity purchase agreement.
+At Capbase, we believe there is no downside to a new company permitting the early exercise of stock options as part of their equity purchase agreement.

-Early exercise allows employees and founders to essentially purchase shares under the terms of various types of equity options packages before they are fully vested, thus translating those options into real shares that may now be allowed to mature and be taxed as long term gains when they are sold in the future.
+Early exercise allows employees and founders to essentially purchase common stock under the terms of various types of equity options packages before they are fully vested, thus translating those options into real shares that may now be allowed to mature and be taxed as long term gains when they are sold in the future.